President and Chairman of the Board

 Pete is a graduate of Stanford University and Stanford University Law School.
 In 1951, as a rifle platoon leader in Korea, Pete was awarded the Navy Cross, Silver Star, and two Purple Hearts.
 He served as U.S. Congressman from 1967 to 1983, practiced law for many years, and is now a working farmer and continues to practice law.
 Pete is active in support of environmental issues and serves on a number of non-profit boards.

-Admiral Gorman, 86, was commissioned as an ensign in the U.S. Navy Reserve in 1949 and retired in 1987.
+Admiral Gorman was commissioned as an ensign in the U.S. Navy Reserve in 1949 and retired in 1987.
 His long, distinguished career included service in Japan supporting the Korean War effort and five commands in the Naval Reserve, including two Major Commands.
 He also attended the Naval War College and the National Defense University.
 After his retirement, he was the Commander of the San Francisco Commandery of the Naval Order of the United States in 2004 and 2005.
 Admiral Gorman passed away in July, 2017, at the age of 90.

 Eddie LeBaron, Major, USMC (Deceased)